Burien man sentenced to 46 years in prison for killing couple

 A woman who briefly moved into Dudley’s house happened to arrive late on the night Lewis and Wenner were killed.
 She later told police Dudley had scratches and broken eyeglasses, according to prosecutors, and testified that she saw a human hand sticking up from a pile of clothes in the bedroom Lewis and Wenner had shared.

 Dudley’s defense team criticized the Seattle police investigation as shoddy, impugned the credibility of the state’s star witness and said an attic-to-basement search of Dudley’s house by State Patrol “blood experts” didn’t turn up any evidence — other than the smudge of Wenner’s blood.
-Firearms experts also agreed three bullets found in the bedroom didn’t go through a human body.
+Firearms experts also agreed three bullets found in the bedroom had not gone through a human body.
 No blood was found inside Dudley’s vehicles, either.

 The state countered that by the time Dudley was arrested Aug.
 19, 2020, he had had two months and 10 days to clean up his home.

-Information from Seattle Times’ archives is included in this story, which will be updated.
+Information from Seattle Times archives is included in this story, which will be updated.